jakob-bjorner/JATA-hack-BinIt/README.md

 - downvote : number
 - upvote : number

-location can be accesed by a document _lat, _lng id is inherent to every firebase document and serves as a unique key
+location can be accesed by a document _lat, _lng, id is inherent to every firebase document and serves as a unique key

 - Next Steps:
+  Expand community based features (point systems) ML/AI cv features